Sergei-Vorobyov/cicdt-howto-01/README.md

 Ask Ram to help you with.

+## Get Started

+1. Login to Azure DevOps
+2. Choose the `CICDTemplateSamples` in our organization (you'll have no doubt guessing its name).
+3. Inspect and follow instructions in the `0-readme-first` repository.

 ## Disclaimers

 We only support:

 1. cloud Azure DevOps;
-2. YAML Azure DevOps pielines; Classic pipelines are not
+2. YAML Azure DevOps pipelines; look for Classic pipelines support elsewhere.
-   supported